GuyAzoulay/Ex2_OOP/README.md

   - Src (int type)
     - A variable which held the node's id that we came from
   - Dest (int type)
-    -A variable which held the node's id that we go to.
+    - A variable which held the node's id that we go to.
   - Tag (int type)
     - A variable which we used to detemine if we visited in a edge.
   - Weight (double type)